shethon123/10Q_Sentiment_Analysis/readme.md

 python cli.py
 ```

-## Running the webiste
+## Running the Website

-On One Terminal
+In one terminal, start the API server:
 ```bash
 uvicorn api:app --reload
 ```

-On Another Terminal
+In another terminal, serve the frontend:
 ```bash
 python Website/serve.py
 ```